ehmpathy/with-remote-state-caching/README.md

 ### Automatically invalidate the cached response of a query

-Given that we have a `mutation` in our app which updates the recipies in the remote-state, it's natural to wonder, can we just use that as a trigger for invalidating our cache?
+Given that we have a `mutation` in our app which updates the recipes in the remote-state, it's natural to wonder, can we just use that as a trigger for invalidating our cache?
 For example, can we trigger invalidating our `getRecipes` query whenever a new recipe is saved with the `saveRecipe` mutation?

 Oh boy can we 😄